TBDMProject/SQL-PRESTO-TECH_1/README.md

   <img src="https://github.com/TBDMProject/SQL-PRESTO-TECH_1/blob/daniele-pelosi-images/Presto_logo.png" alt="Alt text" title="Optional title" width="280" height="110">
 </p>

 Presto (o PrestoDB) is a distributed SQL query engine that is open-source and optimized for high-speed analytic queries of data of any size.
 It supports relational and non-relational data sources, such as Amazon S3, Hadoop Distributed File System (HDFS), and MongoDB.
 With Presto, data can be queried directly without the need to transfer it to a separate analytics system.
-It is widely used by major companies like Facebook and Netflix, executing parallel queries over a pure memory-based architecture for fast results.

 ### [Jupyter Notebook](https://jupyter.org/)